NicholasSynovic/nicholassynovic.github.io/content/summaries/u-net-convolutional-networks-for-biomedical-image-segmentation.md

 > What feedback would I give to the authors?

 This is a fine paper.
 It is fairly short and is lacking technical details that would be appreciated.
-For example, how much data was augmentated?
+For example, how much data was augmented?
 As well as the metrics values proposed [here](fully-convolutional-networks-for-semantic-segmentation.md).